Which Of The Following Is A Biased Estimator

 Bias in estimators can stem from various sources:

 • Sampling Bias: This occurs when the sampling method favors certain parts of the population over others, leading to a sample that isn't representative.
-For example, surveying only people who own smartphones will create a bias if you’re trying to estimate the average income of the entire population.
+To give you an idea, surveying only people who own smartphones will create a bias if you’re trying to estimate the average income of the entire population.

 • Measurement Bias: This happens when the method of measuring data systematically distorts the results.
-For instance, a poorly calibrated instrument or leading interview questions can introduce measurement bias.
+Here's a good example: a poorly calibrated instrument or leading interview questions can introduce measurement bias.

 • Selection Bias: This type of bias arises when the way units are selected for inclusion in the sample influences the results.
-For example, if researchers only include participants who volunteer for a study, they might be systematically different from those who choose not to participate.
+Take this: if researchers only include participants who volunteer for a study, they might be systematically different from those who choose not to participate.

 • Mathematical Bias: This occurs due to the inherent properties of the estimator itself, irrespective of the sampling method or data collection process.
 This is often the type of bias we examine when comparing estimators.